DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/resources/expand.md

 The three int-type fields `warningThreshold`, `resizeThreshold`, and `nodePoolUsageLimit` represent percentages.

-- `warningThreshold`: Currently not associated with any alert action.
+- `warningThreshold` is currently not associated with any alert action.
 It serves as a target ratio, meaning that after expansion, the volume usage will be below this percentage.
-- `resizeThreshold`: Indicates a usage ratio.
+- `resizeThreshold` indicates a usage ratio.
 When the volume usage reaches this percentage, the expansion action will be triggered.
-- `nodePoolUsageLimit`: Represents the upper limit of node storage pool usage.
-  If the usage of a pool reaches this percentage, the volumes in this pool will not be automatically expanded.
+- `nodePoolUsageLimit` represents the upper limit of node StorageClass usage.
+If the usage of a StorageClass reaches this percentage, the volumes in this StorageClass will not be automatically expanded.

 ### Matching Rules